TCYang1006/E-Commerce-Back-End/Develop/README.md

 ## Tests:
 To run this project, type "npm start" at the command prompt (quotation not required).

+Video to get all Categories, Products and Tags

+Video to get single category, Product and Tag

+Video to Post, Put and Delete for categories

+Video to Post, Put and Delete for Products

+Video to Post, Put and Delete for Tags

 ## Questions:
 Github profile:[TCYang1006](https://github.com/TCYang1006)